-Investors were beating up Cliffs Natural Resources (CLF-N) after it cut its dividend and reported a quarterly loss.
+Investors beat up Cliffs Natural Resources (CLF-N) after it cut its dividend and reported a quarterly loss.

-At a time when investors are hungry for yield, the dividend cut was the most damaging to the company's equity, as Cliffs will now only pay a dividend of 15¢ per quarter.
-That is down from the previous dividend of 62.5¢ per share representing a massive 76% cut and it comes less than a year after management doubled its payout.
+At a time when shareholders are hungry for yield, the dividend cut was the most damaging to the company’s equity value, as Cliffs will now pay a dividend of US15¢ per quarter.
+That’s down from the previous dividend of US62.5¢ per share, or a massive 76% cut, and it comes less than a year after management doubled its payout.

-Spurring on the move towards cost saving and capital raising was the recent price volatility in the iron ore market.
-When prices fell to below US$100 per tonne last fall, Cliffs CEO Joe Carrabba says Cliffs, along with all other iron ore producers, took pause and considered ways to improve the balance sheet.
+Recent price volatility in the iron ore market spurred the move towards cost savings and capital raising.
+When prices fell below US$100 per tonne late last year, Cliffs CEO Joe Carrabba said that Cliffs, along with all other iron ore producers, took time out to consider ways to improve the balance sheet.

-“We want to have the financial flexibility and the liquidity to get through these cycles,” Carrabba said on a conference call connected to the quarterly earnings report.
+“We want to have the financial flexibility and the liquidity to get through these cycles,” Carrabba said on a conference call, regarding the quarterly earnings report.

-For Cliffs that also meant finding savings by slowing down the phase two development of its Bloom Lake mine on the south western corner of the Labrador Iron Trough in Quebec.
+For Cliffs that also meant finding savings by slowing down phase-two development at its Bloom Lake mine in Quebec on the southwestern end of the iron-rich Labrador Trough.

-Still Carrabba says the recent moves don’t mean the company has gone bearish on the price of iron ore going forward.
+But Carrabba says the recent moves don’t mean the company has turned bearish going forward on the price of iron ore.

-In support of the bullish case for iron ore Carrabba pointed to China's importing 50 million more tonnes of iron ore last year than it did in 2011 and the forecasted modest growth in US iron ore demand for 2013.
+In support of the bullish case for iron ore, Carrabba pointed to China importing 50 million more tonnes of iron ore last year than it did in 2011, and to the forecasted modest growth in U.S. iron ore demand for 2013.

-As for the brighter side of the picture on the company specific front, the quarter did see the operational turnaround of its North American coal assets and record sales volumes in Australia.
+But on the company front, the quarter saw an operational turnaround of its North American coal assets and record sales volumes in Australia.
 Overall coal sales were up 57% for the quarter.

-Those benefits couldn't fully mitigate the down side from the slowed down ramp up at Bloom Lake Mine, however.
-That slowdown has meant decreased volumes and increased costs.
-Over all revenues were down to US$1.42 billion from US$1.53 billion.
-Carrabba says that despite the somewhat dismal numbers from the mine, Bloom Lake still represents a good portion of the company's future and will become the flagship mine for the company.
+But those benefits couldn’t mitigate the downside from the slowed ramp-up at the Bloom Lake mine, which has decreased volumes and increased costs.
+Overall revenues were down to US$1.4 billion from US$1.5 billion.
+Carrabba says that despite the mine’s somewhat dismal numbers, Bloom Lake still represents a good portion of the company’s future, and would become the company’s flagship mine.

-The lower revenues filtered through to the bottom line and Cliffs reported net loss for the quarter of US$1.62 billion, or US$11.36 a share, compared with a profit of $185.4 million, or US$1.30 per share a year earlier.
+The lower revenues filtered through to the bottom line, and Cliffs reported net loss for the quarter of US$1.6 billion, or US$11.4 a share, compared with a profit of $185.4 million, or US$1.30 per share a year earlier.